pinkedre/portfolio/README.md

 ## September 2023–January 2025
 ### Amazon
 #### Warehouse associate
 3300 Hogum Bay Rd NE, Lacey
-1. 11 months as a problem solver
+- 11 months as a problem solver
-1. Lifting up to 60 lb boxes continuously
+- Lifting up to 60 lb boxes continuously
-1. Experience in using cart computers, printers, hand scanners, and Avery scanners
+- Experience in using cart computers, printers, hand scanners, and Avery scanners
-1. Experience using browser software for scanning, researching, and solving problems
+- Experience using browser software for scanning, researching, and solving problems

 #### work day summerized
 I was a problem solver, and as such I worked on laptops, hand scanners, and a printer connected to the laptop.
 I used research tools to identify issues then used the correct tool to respond with, and used time manegment to mitigate the issues separately.

+## June 2022–March 2023
+### Wendy’s
+#### crew member
+526 Sleater Kinney Rd SE, Lacey
+- Learned multiple positions in the span of a few months
+- Worked in a fast-paced workspace
+- Handled customer service and ordered at the counter
+- Organize in stocking several items

+#### work day Summary
+I knew how to use the fryer and the grill,how to take orders and how to manage customers. i would cleaning, orginize and restock In this routine.

+#### References
+Wendys:  (360)  459-7373    Armando Quiroz General Manager